 There are three monuments to the Fourteenth New York State Militia on the Gettysburg Battlefield.

-The 14th New York State Militia was an established prewar regiment.
+The 14th New York State Militia was an established regiment from well before the war.
 It was mustered into Federal service and fought at Bull Run under that designation, although it was often referred to as the 14th Brooklyn.
-In December of 1861 it was given the designation of 84th New York Infantry, but successfully petitioned to continue to be known as the 14th.
+In December of 1861 it was given the designation of 84th New York Volunteer Infantry, but successfully petitioned to continue to be known as the 14th.

 About the main monument to the 14th Brooklyn

 The monument is made of Westerly, Rhode Island Granite and stands 18′ 8″ tall.
 The statue represents an enlisted man of the 14th Brooklyn loading his rifle and dressed in the chasseur uniform that gave the regiment its nickname of the “Red Legged Devils”.
 The model for the soldier was the regiment’s Lieutenant Henry W. Mitchell, who was wounded on July 1st at Gettysburg.

 The 14th Brooklyn was commanded at the Battle of Gettysburg by Colonel Edward Fowler, a Brooklyn bookkeeper.
 It took 356 men into battle.

 From the base of the front of the monument on Reynolds Avenue:

 On this spot at 10.30 a.m.
 July 1, 1863, this regiment participated in the repulse of Davis Mississippi Brigade and the capture